As the World Thinks, So is Its State of Affairs. QUESTION: Is It Satisfactory?

 Questions for Concerned Planetary Citizens

-A dreadful and unprecedented combination of old and new problems portend the collapse of civilization and threaten the future of the Planet, unless appropriate solutions are found, and within sufficient time.
+The precarious state of our world is too plain to be denied.
+A dreadful and unprecedented combination of old and new crises portend the collapse of civilization and threaten the future of the Planet, unless appropriate solutions are found, and within sufficient time.

 Fromm's observation corroborates the horror that other global analysts variously portray as:

 "imminent collapse of civilization"

 and so on.

 Credible scientists fear that the world is definitely heading for mass extinction; and only drastic measures can avert catastrophe.